 Skin changes will vary for all women during pregnancy.
 Oily skin types become dry, dry become oily - or even balanced (if you hit the jackpot) - breakouts increase and breakouts clear.
 “Some women who usually experience inflammatory conditions, such as psoriasis or eczema, may find their skin starts to clear because pregnancy induces a state of slight immunosuppression,” says Katie.
 Anything can happen, so it’s important to give continued attention to your skin and adapt your routine accordingly.

-“The most common changes that women will see is the darkening of pigment,” says Katie.
+"The biggest changes that women will see is the darkening of pigment,” says Katie.
 Spots, moles, scars (and nipples) darken due to an increase in estrogen levels which stimulates melanin, a.k.a the skin’s pigment.
 “Up to 70 percent of women may visibly notice the onset of melasma or chloasma, commonly known as ‘the mask of pregnancy’.
 It causes brown or grey patches to appear on the cheeks, forehead, upper lip, chin and nose.
 Darker skin types may be more likely to experience melasma because of the higher amount of active pigment-producing cells.
 After you’ve had your baby, dark spots will fade in a few months and melasma or chloasma usually fades as hormone levels return to normal and melanin production reduces, but not always.”
 For this reason, it’s best to wait out your pregnancy and address any withstanding pigmentation after your skin has had a chance to get back to normal.

 Ask Katie what pregnant women should use on their skin?
 “SPF protection, always.”
 Sun protection is always essential, but especially so during pregnancy.
 “Whilst we know the harmful effects of UV, the effects of visible light and infrared have a detrimental effect on melasma and chloasma.
 Visible light will encourage an over-production of pigment, whilst infrared will result in inflammatory concerns, encouraging the excessive production of melanin.
 So full spectrum SPF protection is vital for the maintenance of skin health, and will also aid in protection from various skin concerns.”
 Her pick?
 Rationale Superfluid SPF.